RosaliaTufano/Automating-Code-Review_SLR/README.md

 # Automating Code Review: A Systematic Literature Review

-This is the replication package of the work "Automating Code Review: A Systematic Literature Review" by Rosalia Tufano and Gabriele Bavota
+This is the replication package of the work "Automating Code Review: A Systematic Literature Review" by Rosalia Tufano and Gabriele Bavota.

 ## Content